Transportation Department issues rules to protect maritime cadets from sexual assaults at sea

 The standards call for captains to alert the academy to any allegations of abuse within 24 hours and report complaints to the Coast Guard, which has law enforcement authority.

 “Sexual assault is a crime,” said Rear Adm.
-John Mauger, Coast Guard assistant commandant for prevention policy.
-“When they happen aboard a U.S. vessel it must be reported to the Coast Guard.
+John Mauger, the Coast Guard’s assistant commandant for prevention policy.
+“When they happen aboard a U.S. vessel, it must be reported to the Coast Guard.
 Coast Guard investigators will respond, and we will hold offenders accountable.”

 The plan was released as retired Navy Adm.
-Ann Claire Phillips, the Biden administration’s nominee to serve as the Maritime Administration, had her confirmation hearing before the Senate’s Commerce Committee.
-Sen. Roger Wicker (Miss.), the committee’s top Republican, said he expected the sea training to restart as planned and that Phillips’s background should be an asset when it comes to addressing misconduct.
+Ann Claire Phillips, the Biden administration’s nominee to serve as administrator of the Maritime Administration, had her confirmation hearing before the Senate’s Commerce Committee.
+Sen. Roger Wicker (Miss.), the committee’s top Republican, said that he expected the sea training to restart as planned and that Phillips’s background should be an asset when it comes to addressing misconduct.

 “We have, to me, a resource who has been to sea who perhaps has experienced what our young cadets are seeing now and is in a position to really help us get a grasp on how to stop these harassments and attacks,” he said.

-On Wednesday, the Senate Commerce Committee advanced bipartisan legislation backed by Wicker that would take further steps to crack down on abuse.
+On Wednesday, the Commerce Committee advanced bipartisan legislation backed by Wicker that would take further steps to crack down on abuse.
 The bill would make it easier for the Coast Guard to strip the licenses of sailors found to have committed sexual assault or harassment and make it easier for the Transportation Department to hire staff to work in a sexual assault and harassment office.